peteamiri/Tutorials/quran/README.md

 * Pray for guidance and understanding as you read the Quran.

 May Allah bless you in your study of the Quran.

+## Questions to ask Chatpt

+Describe verses in surah 4
+what are the core teaching in surah 4 provide translation and describe verses 47-57 in surah 4